- Location: 9 nature reserves in England, Wales, and Northern Ireland.

-The Wildfowl and Wetlands Trust, an international charity with headquarters in England, aims at preserving the waterfowls and wetlands.
+The Wildfowl and Wetlands Trust, an international charity with headquarters in England, aims at preserving the waterfowl and wetlands.

 Llanelli National Wetlands Centre

 Llanelli National Wetlands Centre is situated in the western part of Wales.
-This site offers an opportunity to observe migratory, non-migratory and resident ducks.
-The centre is mainly used by both research teams and families who want to learn more about wildfowl behavior.
+This site offers an opportunity to observe migratory, non-migratory, and resident ducks.
+The center is mainly used by both research teams, local communities, and families who want to learn more about wildfowl behavior.

 A BBC article quotes Sir Peter Scott talking about the wild waterfowl of planet Earth.
 “Many people don’t understand anything about these waterfowls,” he said, noting how they had existed on earth for millions of years while being overshadowed by other animals.

-The Wildfowl and Wetlands Trust works with local governments, landowners and others to protect waterfowl habitats.
-This is done through awareness of wildfowls’ threats and countering them before they destroy the ecosystems.
+The Wildfowl and Wetlands Trust is an organization that saves wetlands and works with local governments, landowners, and others to protect waterfowl habitats.
+This is done through awareness of wildfowls threats and countering them before they destroy the ecosystems.

-The centre operates throughout the year but only opens for half a day on weekdays from 1 pm-4 pm.
-Entry costs £9 (adult), £6 (child) or free (5 years or under).
+The center operates throughout the year but only opens for half a day on weekdays from 1 pm-4 pm.
+Entry costs £9 (adult), £6 (child), or free (5 years or under).